Duterte’s deadly drug war reaches former US bases in the Philippines

 CUBI POINT, Philippines — Shot in the stomach and knee, the man crumpled in the parking lot in front of St. Therese, the old Naval Air Station Cubi Point chapel.

-Witnesses said Arman Q. Juaneza’s wounds appeared to be treatable, and a hospital was nearby.
-But no one wanted to get involved.
+Arman Q. Juaneza’s wounds appeared to be treatable, and a hospital was nearby.
+But no one wanted to get involved, said Victorio Vizcocho Jr., publisher of the Subic Bay News.

-“There were authorities in the area but they didn’t try to save him,” said Victorio Vizcocho Jr., publisher of the Subic Bay News, formerly the official publication of the U.S. naval base here.
+“There were authorities in the area but they didn’t try to save him,” said Vizcocho, whose newspaper was formerly the official publication of the U.S. naval base here.

+The 43-year-old man died.
+Vizcocho said the killing was thought to be connected to Chinese drug operations.

 Almost two months later, police have yet to make an arrest in the killing, which took place inside the still-fenced and guarded former U.S. military facility now known as the Subic Bay Freeport.

-Indeed, no one seems to want to get involved in the type of deadly drama that has claimed more than 3,400 lives around the Philippines since President Rodrigo took office June 30 and began his uncompromising war on drugs.
-Bodies are sometimes found with signs tagging them as addicts or dealers.
+Not many want to get involved in the deadly drama that has claimed more than 3,400 lives in the Philippines since President Rodrigo Duterte took office June 30 and began his uncompromising war on drugs.
+He has encouraged citizens to kill drug dealers, and told Philippine National Police that he will support them in doing so as well.
+In a press conference in August, he was quoted as saying, “My order is to destroy.”

+Bodies are sometimes found with signs tagging them as addicts or dealers, and many Filipinos support the counternarcotics campaign, Vizcocho said.

-And since Duterte says the drug problem is even worse that he thought, similar scenes are likely to continue to play out on the streets for the foreseeable future.
+Duterte has said that the drug problem is even worse that he thought, so similar scenes are likely to continue to play out on the streets.

-“Hitler massacred 3 million Jews … there’s 3 million drug addicts… I’d be happy to slaughter them,” Duterte said recently before apologizing to Jews.
+“Hitler massacred 3 million Jews … there’s 3 million drug addicts… I’d be happy to slaughter them,” Duterte said recently, before apologizing to Jews.

-But the man who earned the nickname “Duterte Harry” while carrying out a similar purge as mayor of the southern city of Davao, isn’t apologetic about his extrajudicial campaign, bristling profanely at U.S. and UN suggestions that he should back off.
+But the man who earned the nickname “Duterte Harry” while carrying out a similar purge as mayor of the southern city of Davao isn’t apologetic about his extrajudicial campaign, bristling profanely at U.S. and U.N. suggestions that he should back off.

 Drug war battlefields surround the Freeport, which retains much of the character from its time as a U.S. military installation, including guard posts at its main entrances.
 The vacated Navy facilities have been occupied by commercial operations, including restaurants, shops and schools.

-There’s a striking contrast between the American-style development inside the fence and the hustle and bustle of ordinary Filipino towns outside, where motorcycle taxis and open-sided “Jeepney” buses weave along narrow lanes, made narrower by roadside vendors hawking everything from Chinese Christmas lights to bows and arrows.
+There’s a striking contrast between the American-style development inside the fence and the hustle and bustle of ordinary Filipino towns outside, where motorcycle taxis and open-sided jeepney buses weave along narrow lanes made narrower by roadside vendors hawking everything from Chinese Christmas lights to bows and arrows.

-In Olongapo City, bordering the port and home to 220,000 people, drug users are being put to work building wooden coffins, Reuters reported this month.
+In Olongapo City, bordering the port and home to 220,000 people, drug users seeking rehabilitation can be trained and paid to build wooden coffins, Reuters reported this month.

-Data released by the Olongapo Police, who have dubbed their counter-narcotic effort “Project Double Barrel” show that, between July 1 and Oct.
-5, 13 drug suspects were killed and 220 arrested in 111 raids and 1201 house visits.
-Police confiscated 584 sachets of shabu and more than 1000 confessed drug users and dealers have voluntarily surrendered, according to a fact sheet released by the city’s police.
+Data released by the Olongapo Police, who have dubbed their counternarcotic effort “Project Double Barrel,” show that, between July 1 and Oct.
+5, 13 drug suspects were killed and 220 arrested in 111 raids and 1,201 house visits.
+Police confiscated 584 sachets of shabu, or methamphetamines, and more than 1,000 confessed drug users and dealers have voluntarily surrendered.
 Vizcocho said police have battled drug problems in the area for decades but that criminal groups involved in shabu manufacture and sale have become more organized.

 In one day in Subic Town, at the other end of the bay from the port, 5,000 people confessed to drug offenses and surrendered to police.
 Those who surrender have their names added to a list.
 Some have been killed after they were sent home, he said.